CardiffARS/cardiffars.github.io/content/events/roundtable-2019-venue.md

 {{< figure src="/events/roundtable-2019-queens-map.jpg" caption="">}}

-Tea and Coffee, Lunch, trading tables, and the measurement setup will be in the ENGIN Forum.
+Tea and Coffee, Lunch, trading tables, and the measurement setup were in the ENGIN Forum.

 {{< figure src="/events/roundtable-2019-forum.jpg" caption="Social and Food in the ENGIN Forum">}}

-If you are driving, there will be some reserved spaces in the private university carpark.
+We were able to reserve much of the private university carpark and this accomodated all attendees who drove.
 The entrance is off of West Grove street, use **5 The Parade CF24 3AA** in your satnav.
 Security will know that the Roundtable is happening, mention the Cardiff University Amateur Radio Society if they ask who is running the event.

 {{< figure src="/events/roundtable-2019-queens-parking.jpg" caption="Free parking is available on-site">}}